meain/blog/_posts/2019-05-06-automatically-ls-after-cd.md

 The commands that are run are listed in this variable called `chpwd_functions` and you can add more to the list.

-So what we do here in the code is create a function(`list_all` in our case) which just does an ls and add it to the list of commands that will be run after a change in dir happens.
+So what we do here in the code is create a function(`list_all` in our case) which just does an ls and add it to the list of commands that will be run after a change in directory happens.

 There is just some check happening to make sure that the function is not already in the list before we add it.
 That is what that if condition does.